 Staying fit and active during the winter can be a challenge, especially for avid outdoor enthusiasts.
 The cold weather can make some summertime activities like jogging, swimming, and cycling almost impossible.
 Fortunately, the cold weather also opens up options for winter-specific activities, including skiing, snowboarding, and snowshoeing.
-The health benefits that come with snowshoeing are starting to make it an increasingly popular winter sport, and can help you have a happier, healthier winter!
+The health benefits of snowshoeing are starting to make it an increasingly popular winter sport, and can help you have a happier, healthier winter!

 Burn Those Calories

+How many calories does snowshoeing burn?
 Snowshoeing can burn up to 1,000 calories per hour.

 Low Impact Muscle-Building

 Snow acts as a cushion to spare your knees.